top of page

 Established in 1987, the congregation first met in the basement chapel of Congregation Beth El-Atereth Israel before moving across Ward Street in 2006 to our own sanctuary.
 The synagogue is named in memory of Sasson Shamsi, whose son Edmund and daughter-in-law Helene have been generous benefactors to our congregation – including sponsoring the new Miriam Shamsi Social Hall (under construction), named in memory of Sasson’s wife.

-Driving forces behind the congregation’s founding were Harvard professor James Kugel, Boston University professor Simon Levy, and Houchangue Toubian.
+The driving forces behind the congregation’s founding were Harvard professor James Kugel, Boston University professor Simon Levy, and Houchangue Toubian.
 They were joined quickly by Elias Cohen, Suleiman Mizrahi, and Michel Maman.
 All came from Middle Eastern and North African countries.
 Robert Soll and Simon Laskey, Newtonites, also joined at an early time.
 When the congregation reached the power of 10 it began meeting for weekly Shabbat services.
 Observance of the holidays followed, and then the purchase of Sephardic prayer books and Torah scrolls.
-Next milestones included the celebration of our first Bat Mitzvah and wedding.
+The next milestones included the celebration of our first Bat Mitzvah and wedding.

 Several members are not Sephardic by birth.
 They come to join their spouses or simply to enjoy the warmth, melodies, and flavors of the congregation.
 Jews of all backgrounds are welcome to worship and celebrate with us.
 Beit Sasson is your home.